35 Metaphors for Smart to Highlight Intelligence

 • “The project was a success thanks to her, the mastermind.”

-7. As bright as a button
+7. A bright button

 • Meaning: Very clever or intelligent.